my-alaska/Elements_2025_scikit-fingerprints_workshop/README.md

 Everything is in the Jupyter Notebook file `notebook.ipynb`.
 Run Jupyter Notebook (in VS Code, PyCharm, or terminal + web browser) and open it there.

+We also provide the `notebook_solution.ipynb` with exercise solutions.
+We recommend not to use it until you went through the empty one yourself first.